Cellular Optimization

 One of the more important and easy-to-use tools to enhance cellular data performance is connecting external antennas to a Peplink router.

 All Peplink routers come with screw-in paddle-type antennas.
-There will be one included for each antenna port, which attach using standard SMA connectors.
-These paddle antennas are well-optimized, and may be all you need in many signal situations - especially if your RV or boat does not contain lots of signal-blocking metal.
+There will be one included for each antenna port, which attaches using standard SMA connectors.
+These paddle antennas are well-optimized and may be all you need in many signal situations - especially if your RV or boat does not contain lots of signal-blocking metal.

-But when you have a weak signal, have your router inside a metal RV or boat, have obstacles around that might block signal or when the nearest tower is overloaded - it may be helpful to use roof or pole mounted antennas instead to improve your performance.
+But when you have a weak signal, have your router inside a metal RV or boat, have obstacles around that might block the signal, or when the nearest tower is overloaded, it may be helpful to use roof- or pole-mounted antennas instead to improve your performance.

-Cellular antennas can be directional or omnidirectional and have several different form factors: monopoles, panels, directional, and domes.
-When using them in your internet set up these can be roof mounted, pole mounted, or even hung in a window.
+Cellular antennas can be directional or omnidirectional and have several form factors: monopoles, panels, directional antennas, and domes.
+When using them in your internet setup, these can be roof-mounted, pole-mounted, or even hung in a window.

-There are trade-offs like cost, storage, setup and mounting, that are important to consider when going beyond the included paddle antennas.
+There are trade-offs in cost, storage, setup, and mounting to consider when going beyond the included paddle antennas.

 Selecting Mobile Cellular Antennas